 (5) Whether or not there is substantial dispute on the facts of the case, the offense is of sufficient seriousness so that it might warrant a penalty greater than one term's suspension.
 In this instance, the case must also be brought to the Committee on Discipline for adjudication.

-(6) For any complaint, the dean who administers the code may decide that there are special circumstances which require that the case will be heard by the Committee on Discipline.
+(6) For any complaint, the provost and dean of the faculty who administers the code may decide that there are special circumstances which require that the case will be heard by the Committee on Discipline.

 Normally cases that must go before the committee should do so within ten days of the initial complaint.

-The dean administering the Code of Conduct may also bring complaints on his or her own in response to information received from individuals or from the reports of the College Security Office, but never based on anonymous complaints or evidence.
+The provost and dean of the faculty administering the Code of Conduct may also bring complaints on his or her own in response to information received from individuals or from the reports of the College Security Office, but never based on anonymous complaints or evidence.